J.P. Patches’ legacy lives on in the Pacific Northwest

-February 10 marks the 58th anniversary of the debut of the J.P.
+Friday, July 22, 2022, marks the 10th anniversary of the death of Chris Wedes, longtime star of the J.P.
 Patches program on KIRO TV.
 Though he was a humble guy who’d probably reject the honor, it’s not an exaggeration to say that J.P.
 Patches, as portrayed by the late Chris Wedes, was the most popular person in the history of broadcasting in the Pacific Northwest.

 J.P.
 Patches remains a local icon, with a product line at Archie McPhee’s, a massive following on Facebook, and a certain cultural presence around the Northwest that refuses to diminish.

 Wedes passed away in 2012 at the age of 84.
 His program ran on KIRO TV from 1958 to 1981, which makes it one of the longest-running children shows on local TV anywhere in the United States.
 JP’s sidekick/girlfriend Gertrude was played by Bob Newman, who also played JP’s nemesis Boris S. Wart, and several other colorful characters.
-Newman recently celebrated his 81st birthday and still lives in the area, and has a sizable presence on social media.
+Bob Newman passed away in December 2020 after a long battle with multiple sclerosis.

 It’s not quite right to say that J.P.
 Patches was just a clown.
 There was more to J.P. than just the makeup and silly outfits, and more to what Wedes and Newman did in service to this community in their decades of playing those characters.
 When pressed about what it all meant, Wedes often downplayed his formidable talents as an entertainer, and downplayed the obvious impact that his show had on TV-watching kids in the Northwest.

 And he never liked his rubber ears.